github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 ## Introduction

 This guide introduces you to machine learning with {% data variables.product.prodname_github_codespaces %}.
-You’ll build a simple image classifier, learn about some of the tools that come preinstalled in {% data variables.product.prodname_github_codespaces %}, configure your development environment for NVIDIA CUDA, and use {% data variables.product.prodname_cli %} to open your codespace in JupyterLab.
+You’ll build a simple image classifier, learn about some of the tools that come preinstalled in {% data variables.product.prodname_github_codespaces %}, configure your development environment for NVIDIA CUDA, and open your codespace in JupyterLab.

 ## Building a simple image classifier